“I care for my patients akin to how I care for my family – Do unto others as you would have them do unto you.”

 Dr. Agarwal received his medical degree from Rutgers New Jersey Medical School.
 Afterwards, he completed his neurological surgery residency at the University of Pittsburgh.
 During this time, he also completed an enfolded fellowship in sports medicine as well as in minimally invasive and complex spine surgery.
 He then completed an AO Spine and Committee on Advanced Subspecialty Training (CAST) approved minimally invasive and complex spine surgery fellowship at the University of California, San Francisco with dual training from orthopedic and neurosurgical mentors.
 Prior to joining the University of Pittsburgh, Dr. Agarwal served as the director of neurotrauma at the Washington University School of Medicine in St. Louis with a clinical focus in spinal deformity surgery.

-His funded research activities focus on improving patient education to optimize patient outcomes.
-To date, he has published over 150 peer-reviewed articles and 10 book chapters and has spoken at several regional and national conferences, with over 100 oral and poster presentations.
-His health literary related research has been published in several high impact factor journals including JAMA Internal Medicine and featured by prominent healthcare oriented news outlets such as Reuters Health.
-He is also the co-editor of the book The Evolution of Health Literacy: Empowering Patients through Improved Education.
-In October of 2018, his multi-contributor guide for aspiring neurosurgeons, Neurosurgery Fundamentals, was released by Thieme Medical Publishers..
+Dr. Agarwal has funded investigations in four concentrations: neurotrauma outcomes after severe traumatic brain injury and acute spinal cord injury, spine outcomes, socioeconomic research, and patient education.
+To date, he has published over 275 peer-reviewed articles and has spoken at several regional and national conferences with over 300 oral and poster presentations.
+His health literacy research has been published in several high impact factor journals including JAMA Internal Medicine and he has also been featured by prominent healthcare-oriented news outlets such as Reuters Health.
+In addition, he is an editor for the following books:

 Specialized Areas of Interest